microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 This new type will have the following operations

 * Copy assignment and copy construction - These copy the value of the pointer from one variable to another.
-* Dereference Method - The Get() method represents the struct const lvalue reference of the pointer to which it is applied.
+* Dereference Method - The Get() method represents the struct lvalue reference of the pointer to which it is applied.
 The selection . operator can be applied to the Get() to further select a member from the referenced struct.
 * Two new cast operators are introduced. vk::static_pointer_cast<T, A> allows casting any vk::BufferPointer<SrcType, SrcAlign> to vk::BufferPointer<DstType, DstAlign> only if SrcType is a type derived from DstType. vk::reinterpret_pointer_cast<T, A> allows casting for all other BufferPointer types.
 For both casts, DstAlign <= SrcAlign must be true.
 * A buffer pointer can be constructed from a uint64_t u using the constructor syntax vk::BufferPointer<T,A>(u).
 * A buffer pointer can be cast to a bool.
 If so, it returns FALSE if the pointer is null, TRUE otherwise.